Corruption Robust Offline Reinforcement Learning with Human Feedback: Low Relative Condition Number

-Note that proposition~\eqref{prop:bound-finite-relative-cond-number} provides an upper bound of $O(\varepsilon^{1/4})$ when other parameters are constant.
+\Cref{prop:bound-finite-relative-cond-number} provides an upper bound of $O(\varepsilon^{1/4})$ when other parameters are constant.
 The reason we obtain sub-optimal dependence on $\varepsilon$ is because we assume a zero-order access to the offline robust RL oracle.
-We next show that we can improve the dependence on $\varepsilon$ if we have access to a first-order oracle.
+We now show that we can improve the dependence on $\varepsilon$ with access to a first-order oracle.